hjl386/CSCI-UA-0480-Section-008-Assignment-06/README.md

 Create a site that allows user registration and login.
 User data will be stored in MongoDB, with passwords salted and hashed.
 A successful registration or login will result in an authentication session.
 Some pages on the site will require an authenticated session to view content.

+## Extra Credit
+I finished the extra credit, you can logout from the home page after logging in and the restricted page